bu-528-sp19/Front-End-Development-for-Multi-Party-Computation-in-the-Cloud/README.md

 Minimum Viable Product:
 - Update the Chris-store UI by replacing the Undux with Redux.
 - Design an efficient front-end interface of Chris to interact between users and cloud server by using Redux.
-- Understand the multiparty computation structure, implement some components to optimize the front end to help users search data faster.
+- Understand the multiparty computation structure, implement some components to optimize the front end to help users retrive data faster.
+- Deploy UI to MOC and scale test in the MOC.

 Potential stretch goals:
 - Get page response time down
 - Visualization of brain volume results.
-- Deploy UI to MOC and scale test in the MOC.

 ## 6. Release Planning

 Until February 6 2019, the MPC API hasn't been implemented yet.
 Based on the schedule, the MPC API can be released after we finished the ChRIS Store rewriting and front-end of ChRIS platform.
 The data visualization is an important part of user experience, we want to show something pleasant the user can view from the results of the algorithm.

-- Sprint 1(weeks 2&3): Get familiar with project technology, including React, Patternfly, Redux, Undux and so on.
+- Sprint 1(weeks 1&3): Get familiar with project technology, including React, Patternfly, Redux, Undux and so on.
 And have a basic understanding of the ChRIS platform and ChRIS UI project of Redhat.
 Practice how to implement Redux by updating the Chris-store UI by using Redux.

-- Sprint 2(weeks 4&5): Re-write ChRIS Store with Redux, start implementing redux for the ChRIS UI, take all backend objects and populate them into the cache and make them available.
+- Sprint 2(weeks 4&6): Re-write ChRIS Store with Redux, start implementing redux for the ChRIS UI, take all backend objects and populate them into the cache and make them available.

-- Sprint 3(weeks 6&7): Create some unit for testing and ensuring redux can work correctly.
+- Sprint 3(weeks 7&8): Create some unit for testing and ensuring redux can work correctly.

-- Sprint 4(weeks 8&9): Deploy the UI on the MOC and incorporate testing to validate functionality.
+- Sprint 4(weeks 9&10): Deploy the UI on the MOC and incorporate testing to validate functionality.

-- Sprint 5(from week9): Build a new front end component to visualize the MOC calculation reults.
+- Sprint 5(from week11): Deply a copy of ChRIS back-end to the MOC, using openshift and openstack.
+Build a new front end component to visualize the MOC calculation reults.

 More jobs needed to be added...